JNeuvonen/llama-pdf/README.md

 # What is llama-pdf?

 Extract information from or summarize PDF files using llama-v2 running locally on your own machine.
-Demo video is coming!

 # Demo